wp-plugins/cp-related-posts/readme.txt

 = Q: How to remove posts with little similarity? =

 A: You only should increase the similarity percentage, from the settings page of plugin.

+= Q: How can be hidden the related posts from the home page? =

+A: Go to the settings page of plugin and check the option "Exclude the related posts from homepage"

+= Q: How can hide the related posts from a page? =

+A: Go to the page, and check the option "Hide the related posts from this post"

+= Q: How can hide some pages of the website from the related posts? =

+A: Go to the page or post and check the option "Exclude this post from others related posts"

 == Screenshots ==
 01. CP Related Posts with slider layout